whitestone8214/hybrid_1/readme.md

 # How I built my custom ROM for my NVIDIA SHIELD Tablet

-Note that it does not work alone.
+Note that it does not work at all yet.